cmu-sei/gamebrain/README.md

 ### Docker

+You can build and run the app with Docker:

-If you are using Docker, you can just run `docker build . -t gamebrain:latest` to build and tag an image that can be used with any Docker environment.
+1. Build and tag an image that can be used in any Docker environment:

-    docker build . -t gamebrain:latest
+        docker build -t gamebrain:latest .

+2. Run the Docker image as a container serving on port 8000:

-    docker run gamebrain
+        docker run -p 8000:8000 gamebrain

 ### Python